Get us in your inbox

 • price 2 of 4

-Lord Hobo Brewing crafts hoppy ales and IPAs like the popular Boom Sauce.
-Their Inman Square bar features their brews as well as one of the most thoughtfully-curated beer lists around.
-40 taps and 30-plus bottles may be a relatively small offering, but the taps rotate frequently and feature craft brews from around the country alongside occasional rare and obscure beers.
+Lord Hobo Brewing crafts hoppy ales and IPAs, including its popular Boom Sauce.
+Its Inman Square bar features its very own brews, as well as one of the most thoughtfully-curated beer lists around.
+40 taps and 30+ bottles may be a relatively small offering, but the taps rotate frequently and feature craft brews from around the country alongside the occasional rare and obscure beers.
 Lord Hobo’s new Seaport restaurant and taproom is a sprawling 3,500-square-foot space, with an outdoor patio that creates an oasis cut right into downtown.
 This spot not only has 16 rotating Lord Hobo beers (hello, taproom exclusives, core favorites and guest taps), but also a craft cocktail station.

 Recommended